 So if you’re ready to take action on what we covered so far, you’ll love this chapter.

 Let’s dive right in.

 Sending out a press release can directly lead to brand mentions and backlinks.

 (It obviously helps if you have something newsworthy to share.
 But that’s another story. 🙂 )

 For example, a few years ago we had this press release syndicated around.

 There was (obviously) a brand mention and a link in the release itself.

 But more important than that, a handful of sites found out about our study from the press release.
 Which led to even more links and brand mentions.

 Roundup posts are a SUPER easy way to get links and mentions.

-As an example, I recently submitted a quote to this expert roundup.
+As an example, last year I submitted a quote to this expert roundup.